Derivasians/Calculatte/README.md

 ```

 ### Documentation and Guides
-Documentation can be found on our website [here](https://derivasians.github.io/Calculatte/).
-Guides on how to use
+Documentation can be found on our website [here][doc].
+Guides on how to use Calculatte can be found in this
-Calculatte can be found in the [Documentation][documentation] folder.
+repository's [wiki][wiki].

 ### Attribution
 Calculatte was developed by [Matthew Okashita][soupyzinc] and [Joseph Benigno][jojongx] of [Derivasians][derivasians].